How to Get Started with VR: Intro to Your First Virtual Reality Project

 CryEngine.
 Another free tool for highly realistic-looking interfaces is CryEngine.
 It’s famous for its unique weather and water effects including volumetric fog, ocean physics, and full 3D cloud rendering making it a first-choice tool for nature-rich experiences (check out this gameplay of VR game Robinson: The Journey for a demonstration).
 CryEngine also works with C++ and unlike its competitors supports only three VR platforms: HTC Vive, Oculus Rift, and OSVR.

 Platforms and SDKs

-The second decision regarding VR development that you’ll need to make is the platform.
+The second decision you must make regarding VR development is the platform.
 Of course, with cross-platform engines such as Unity and Unreal, you can tap into any market, but any development requires you to pick the starter SDK to shape your experience around.
 SDK is a plug-in that you add to your chosen engine that includes engine- and platform-specific assets, content, and techniques that shape the overall native experience for each device.
 Among many community-provided APIs and tools, you probably should start with each brand’s official SDK.

 VR devices on the market can be divided into two categories: high-end and mainstream.